 The trail peters out near the very top but it’s obvious which way to go.

-The summit of Mt St Piran.
+The summit of Mount St Piran.

 Recommended Hiking Gear